Atay365/pickleball-pal/README.md

 - As a logged-in user, I want to be able to log out of my account securely.
 - As a logged-in user, I want to be able to delete any match records that I no longer want to keep.
+- Award system.
+Create awards for accomplishments and also funny awards for those that are not doing the best.
+- Future Features:
   - Ability to see all users ranked or see the ranking inside your group.
 Allows families and friends to make groups to compete.
-- Award system.
-Create awards for accomplishments and also funny awards for those that are not doing the best.
+  - As a user, I want to be able to filter the game history by date, opponents, win or loss.

 ## Implementation